 - 26 Capital Letter Spot Cards

 What Else Is Needed:

 - Put Me in the Zoo by Robert Lopshire

 - White Card Stock

 - Do-a-Dot Markers

 - Laminating Pouches (optional)

-To get this book-inspired activity ready for your kids to do, scroll down to the bottom of this page and click on the button.
+To get this book-inspired activity ready for your kids to do, scroll down to the bottom of this page and fill out the form.

 If you want your children to reuse this activity, you may also want to laminate the cards before cutting them apart.